 She is very sweet and very funny and gets along very well with our sheltie.
 Both are females.

 Animals will get nervous and exhibit behaviors like that, just when they expect the source.
 It's like a vicous circle.
 If he is okay with the sheltie, maybe talk him into building a relationship with her.
 My DH and late cat finally did, after a couple of years.
-Sometimes the vibes we send out can affect animals, and we don't even know it!
-If it is excited pee, I agree with the others, but my big dog has had shock from repetitive loud noises where he trickled pee, and we had to take precautions for that.

 This animal KNOWS hubby doesnt want to keep her.
 Shes afraid.
 Thats why she wets inappropriately...